MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5985.md

 ---
 title: Contract Price Update - Test (report)
-description: Get an overview of which service contracts need price updates up to the date that you have specified.
+description: Get an overview of which service contracts need price updates up to the date that you specify.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf